Service of judgment on Egyptian national in the UK was not contrary to ECHR, art 6

 - Related Practice Area(s):

-- Extradition and Mutual Assistance, Crime and Regulatory Law, Human Rights, Public and Private International Law
+- Extradition and Mutual Assistance, Crime and Regulatory Law, Civil Liberties and Human Rights, Public International Law

 - Supreme Court

 The Supreme Court unanimously allowed the Secretary of State’s appeal, in a case that considered the extent to which the Secretary of State had discretion under the Crime (International Co-operation) Act 2003, s 1(3) to serve a judgment of an overseas court when requested.
 The case also required the Supreme Court to consider whether ECHR, art 6 had a role to play in that situation.

 The respondent, an Egyptian national, had been a chairman of a company that operated a ferry which sank in Egypt and caused the death of over a thousand people.
 He came to the United Kingdom shortly after the incident, and was tried in his absence for charges of causing death by negligence and not observing laws and regulations.
 He was legally represented.
 While he was initially acquitted, this was later overturned, and he was sentenced to seven years’ imprisonment and hard labour.
 The Egyptian authorities asked the UK to serve a copy of the final judgment on the respondent, and the Secretary of State indicated that she intended to do so.
 An application to review the decision to serve judgment was made, and permission was granted.
 The High Court granted the respondent’s application.
 However, it certified two points of law of general public importance, which were pursued in this appeal.